Scaling of free cumulants in closed system-bath setups: Framework

+This relation highlights the dynamical significance of the energy scale $\Delta E_{\text{eq}}^{(n)}$.
+While for the second-order cumulants this thermalization time characterizes the timescales of the system in the linear response regime, i.e.\ for near-equilibrium initial states, such thermalization time as in Eq.\ (\ref{eq-ET}) are more relevant for far-from-equilibrium states\ \cite{PhysRevE.99.050104-jonas}.
+Further, these thermalization times are in close relation to freeness timescales, as will be discussed in Subsection \ref{subsec_rm}.

-For $n=2$, the thermal free cumulants $\kappa_2(t)$, which coincide with the connected autocorrelation function, have been thoroughly studied in the open system framework \cite{breuer2007,weiss2012book-qop}, particularly in the weak-coupling regime ($\lambda \rightarrow 0$) where the Markovian approximation can be applied.
-Considering a system observable $A$ that overlaps with $H_S$, i.e.\ $\text{Tr}[AH_S]\neq 0$, it can be shown that, in the Markovian regime
+For $n=2$, the thermal free cumulants $\kappa_2(t)$, which coincides with the connected autocorrelation function, have been thoroughly studied in the open-system framework \cite{breuer2002book-qop,weiss2012book-qop}, particularly in the weak-coupling regime ($\lambda \rightarrow 0$) where the Markovian approximation can be applied.
+For example, considering the system Hamiltonian as an observable, it can be shown that, in the Markovian regime

 where $\Gamma \propto \lambda^2$.
 Correspondingly, using Eq.~\eqref{eq-kbetaomega}, the ETH function $F^{(2)}_{e_0}(\omega)$ takes the form